filecoin-project/specs/src/intro/system/why_systems.md

 - **Security Isolation:** some systems require higher operational security than others.
 System decoupling allows implementations to meet their security and functionality needs.
 A good example of this is separating Blockchain processing from Data Transfer.
-- **Scalability:** systems and various use cases may drive different performance requirements for different opertators.
+- **Scalability:** systems, and various use cases, may drive different performance requirements for different opertators.
   System decoupling makes it easier for operators to scale their deployments along system boundaries.